clasqm/yabasiclibs/clasquinator/README.md

     + Result is returned as a string value with quote marks and extra (leading or trailing) spaces stripped off.
     + An empty string is returned, if there are no existing directories.
     + ONLY available in *clasquinator*, but there are equivalents in *zenity* and *kdialog*.
-    + Currently only works in linux.
-I'll get to a windows version soon.
+    + Now works in windows, but there are display bugs to work out.
     + *Example*:
 ```
 a$ = GetDirDlg$("Pick a folder", "Which directory would you like to see?","~")